daminiR/Air-Quality-Data-Analysis/README.md

 ## Approach to Problem

 My approach to solving this problem was to gather appropriate dataset that represent all states and counties within US.
-There is a public dataset available for public use.
 The dataset contains annual information on the average 2.5 PM for counties and also the exceeded levels of NAAQs permitted levels of gas emissions for several gases qualified as pollutants.
 2.5 PM is the particulate matter that have a diameter of less than 2.5 micrometers.